Youth Korean Language Classes 청소년반

 The classes will be based on the World-Readiness Standards for Learning Languages.
 Through 21st century teaching and learning methods, students will learn real world application of Korean language.
 Activities and assignments will be theme-based and will include structured opportunities to practice language skills outside the classroom.

-Each class will meet once per week for 90 minutes.
-Our small class size will enable our instructors to work on the individual needs of each teen.
+Each class will meet weekly.
+Our small class size will enable our instructors to work on the individual needs of each student.
 First time learners will be taught the Korean alphabet system (Hangul), pronunciation and basic conversational usages such as greetings, self-introduction and shopping.
 We will then introduce grammar includes particles, verb usage, conjugations and proper use of the numbers.

 Students will be able to form longer sentences with 500 newly acquired words as they learn more complicated particles, tenses, ending forms and joining clauses.
 Students will be able to express personal experiences and plans on topics such as the seasons and traveling.
 Teacher will used comprehension checks to ensure constant understanding.
 Students will be able to increase their Korean language proficiency, critical thinking and problem solving skills.